-    Experts, such as the National Institute of Alcohol Abuse and Alcoholism (NIAAA), recommend that, along with the above considerations, there are some other qualitative elements to look for in a rehab setting.
-Experts agree that treatment should be tailored to an individual’s specific needs, and this individualization can affect the likelihood of the person achieving long-term recovery.
+Experts, such as the National Institute on Alcohol Abuse and Alcoholism (NIAAA), recommend that, along with the above considerations, there are some other qualitative elements to look for in a rehab setting.7 Experts agree that treatment should be tailored to an individual’s specific needs, and this individualization can affect the likelihood of the person achieving long-term recovery.
 Special situations in an individual’s life may present the need for specific attention in order to achieve the most thorough treatment.
 Some of these include:

-- Physical diseases that require medical treatment
+- Physical diseases that require medical treatment.

-- Specific family issues, such as enabling behaviors or codependency
+- Specific family issues, such as enabling behaviors or codependency.

-- Lack of a social support structure to encourage maintenance of recovery
+- Lack of a social support structure to encourage maintenance of recovery.